Techiemation/Frontend/README.md

-# Deploying on Azure App Service
+# Deploying on Azure App Service with different region and windows OS

 # Getting Started with Create React App